lila-masand/Final-Project/README.md

 algorithm, switching to the "workload maker" screen, etc. The flow of the game loop is controlled by boolean variables that denote which program screen is active and needs to be drawn.

+To display the workload schedule, each algorithm calculates the size of the time slice and adds a RectangleShape SFML object to a global array.

+The workload creation screen was the most complicated one to figure out.
+As the user types, their numeric input for the arrival and duration of the new processes is read character by character and stored in strings.
+It is also added to an SFML text object and displayed.

+`int fifo`, `int sctf`, `int sjf`, `int rr`

+As previously mentioned, each algorithm adds a RectangleShape to a global array as it runs.
+This means that for Round-Robin and Shortest to Completion First, these time slices had to be calculated either based on the timeslice size for RR (1 time unit) or based on how long the process ran before it was stopped and replaced in STCF.

 Here is my presentation video: https://www.youtube.com/watch?v=GioZw47CHiM